RTU-HPR/Dev-Payload-Rockoon/BALLOON-TESTS/README.md

     - LED1, LED2, BUZZER works on both pcb's.
 For the buzzer control to work we removed the pull down.
 - MS5611 (outer barometer) - works on both pcb's
 - E22-400M22S (sx1268 based)(com lora) - Currently doesn't work on both pcb's
-- LSM6DSLTR (IMU) - Not tested
+- LSM6DSLTR (IMU) - Works on the testing pcb
 - LAMBDA80C-24S (sx1280 based)(ranging lora) - Not tested
-- MicroSD - Not tested
+- MicroSD - Not tested, SPI pins connected wrong on the pcb
 - NEO-M9N (GPS) - Not tested
-- Recovery + heater mosfets - Not tested
+- Recovery + heater mosfets - Works on the testing pcb
-- Voltage dividers (battery voltage, heater current) - Not tested
+- Voltage dividers (battery voltage, heater current) - Works on testing pcb, but need to connect heater to have accurate current reading
 - BMP180 (inner barometer) - Not assembled, Not tested
 - STS35 (inner temp sensor) - Not assembled, Not tested
-- Micro switch (launch detection switch) - Not tested
+- Micro switch (launch detection switch) - Works on the testing pcb
 - NTC Thermistor (outer temperature) - Not tested